chameleon-system/chameleon-base/UPGRADE-7.2.md

 - Event dispatcher: The argument order is swapped. (search for ->dispatch( )
 - Session: Instead of `getSession()` `hasSession()` should be used for a null check. (search for ->getSession( with a following null check)
 - Some event classes have been renamed.
 Especially FilterResponseEvent and GetResponseEvent.
+- Change the event base class to \Symfony\Contracts\EventDispatcher\Event.
 - Take care that all yaml string values have quotes.
 For example in any config.yml.

 This list might not be complete.
 Also take a look at the official Symfony migration documentation: